Gold 2023 - 2024

 English:

-In English, we will be looking at the text ’Rhythm of the Rain’ by Grahame Baker-Smith as well as the text ‘Jemmy Button’ by Jennifer Uman and Valerio Vidali.
+In English we will be looking at the text ’Egyptology’ by Dugald Steer, as well as the text ‘Into the Forest’ by Anthony Browne.

-Rhythm of the Rain is a language-rich picture book where we will become immersed through the illustrations it holds.
-We will be creating a settings narrative and an information leaflet whilst focussing on paragraphs, prepositions, similes and using conjunctions.
+Egyptology is a language-rich picture book which where we will become immersed in the world of Ancient Egyptians.
+We will be writing an Egyptian mystery narrative with twist and turns.
+Once we have completed our mystery narrative, we will be writing a secret diary.
+We will be focussing on paragraphs, prepositions, similes and using conjunctions.
 We will learn the difference between a synonym and an antonym.

-Through the text ‘Jemmy Button’, we will look at writing letter writing and writing a return narrative.
+Using the text ‘Into the Forest,’ we will look at writing a lost narrative where we look at describing emotions through character’s behaviour.
+We will then create a newspaper recount, look at headlines, subtitles and paragraphs.
 We will be focussing on fronted adverbials, conjunctions and modifying adjectives.

 Science: